 Rural-urban migration The movement of people from rural villages, towns, and farms to urban centers (cities) in search of jobs.

 Although population growth and accelerated rural-urban migration are chiefly responsible for the explosion in urban shantytowns, part of the blame rests with governments.
-Their misguided urban-planning policies and outmoded building codes often means that 80% to 90% of new urban housing is "illegal."
-For example, colonial era building codes in Nairobi, Kenya, have made it impossible to build an "official" house for less than \$3,500.
+Their misguided urban-planning policies and outmoded building codes often mean that a majority of new urban housing is "illegal."
+For example, colonial-era building codes in Nairobi, Kenya, made it impossible to build an "official" house for less than \$3,500.
 The law has also required every dwelling to be accessible by car.
 As a result, two-thirds of Nairobi's land has been occupied by 10% of the population, while many slum dwellings cannot legally be improved.
 Similarly, in Manila, Philippines, a large majority of the population has historically been too poor to be able to buy or rent an officially "legal" house.
+In fact, a widely held belief in some developing countries is that governments have intentionally sought to make the lives of new migrants as miserable as possible, hoping this will be an effective deterrent to prospective migrants; but when people come to cities anyway, slums are the inevitable result.
+But often even government's best efforts to neglect, discriminate against, or even destroy slums are not enough to cancel out the many other distortions in disregarded, economically stagnant, or socially oppressive rural areas.

 Statistics show that rural migrants constitute anywhere from 35% to 60% of recorded urban population growth.
-Accordingly, 90 out of 116 developing countries responding to a UN survey indicated that they had initiated policies to slow down or reverse their accelerating trends in rural-urban migration.
+About three-quarters of developing countries responding to UN surveys indicated that they had initiated policies to slow down or reverse their accelerating trends in rural-urban migration, and/or desire to do so.

-Given widespread dissatisfaction with the experience of rapid urban growth in developing countries, the critical issue that needs to be addressed is the extent to which national governments can formulate development policies that can have a definite impact on trends in and the character of urban growth.
+A critical issue that needs to be addressed is the extent to which national governments can formulate development policies that can have a definite impact on trends in and the character of urban growth.
 It is clear that the emphasis on industrial modernization, technological sophistication, and metropolitan growth created a substantial geographic imbalance in economic opportunities and contributed significantly to the accelerating influx of rural migrants into urban areas.
-Is it possible and or even desirable now to attempt to reverse these trends by pursuing a different set of population and development policies?
+Is it possible or even desirable now to attempt to influence these trends by pursuing a different set of population and development policies?
 With birth rates declining in many developing countries, rapid urban growth and accelerated rural-urban migration will undoubtedly be one of the most important development and demographic issues of the coming decades.
 And in urban areas, the growth and development of the informal sector, as well as its role and limitations for labor absorption and economic progress, will assume increasing importance.

-Before examining conditions in developing-country cities more closely, let us first consider the potential advantages offered by cities.
+Before examining other problems and policy approaches in developing-country cities more closely, let us first consider the potential advantages offered by cities.
 Urban areas have played a highly constructive role in the economies of today's developed countries, and they offer huge and still largely untapped potential to do the same for developing countries.
 A detailed look at the informal sector in developing cities will give an idea of its potential as an engine of growth.
-We also consider in more detail what has been different-and what has gone wrong-with urban developing countries.
+We also consider in more detail what has been different-and what has gone wrong-with urban development and the excessively rapid pace of rural-urban migration in many developing countries.
 We conclude with a look at constructive policies to help cities foster successful urban development while at the same time giving more balanced treatment to development in rural areas.